tjtate/sparkpost-api-documentation/services/transmissions_api.md

 ### Create a Transmission [POST]

 You can create a transmission in a number of ways.
+In all cases, you can use the **num_rcpt_errors** parameter to limit the number of recipient errors returned.

-**Note**
+**Note** The "return_path" in the POST request body applies to SparkPost Elite only.

-The "return_path" in the POST request body applies to SparkPost Elite only.
+**Note** Sending limits apply to SparkPost.com only.
+When a transmission is created in SparkPost.com, the number of messages in the transmission is compared to the sending limit of your account.
+If the transmission will cause you to exceed your sending limit, the entire transmission results in an error and no messages are sent.
+Note that no messages will be sent for the given transmission, regardless of the number of messages that caused you to exceed your sending limit.
+In this case, the Transmission API will return an HTTP 420 error code with an error detailing whether you would exceed your hourly, daily, or sandbox sending limit.

 #### Using Inline Email Part Content